saucelabs/testrunner-toolkit/docs/github-actions.md

 ## Run the Pipeline Tests

-Now when can commit these files, GitHub will detect the new workflow actions and launch `saucetl` to run your tests.
+Now when you commit these files, GitHub will detect the new workflow actions and launch `saucectl` to run your tests.

 To see the output: